Ernest “Ted” Berkeley, Jr., 88, of Battle Lake, died Thursday, February 20, 2020, at his home.

 Funeral Home: Glende-Nilson Funeral Home of Battle Lake

-To plant a tree in memory of Ernest “Ted” Berkeley Jr., please visit our tribute store.
+To plant a beautiful memorial tree in memory of Ernest “Ted” Berkeley Jr., please visit our Tree Store.